jmervine/autobench/README.md

 # autobench

-> NOTE: This is still very much under development.
+> NOTE: This is still very much under development and I've written the README to define how I plan for it to work.
+>
+> TODOs:
+>
+> * Implement `client` functionality.
+> * Build and release gem.

 ### Installation